cs01/pygdbmi/README.rst

    gdb frontend that aims to provide a reverse engineering tool and a reusable library focused on games.
 It uses pygdbmi to parse gdb/mi based output for some functions
+-  `avatar² <https://github.com/avatartwo/avatar2>`__ is an orchestration
+   framework for reversing and analysing firmware of embedded devices.
+   It utilizes pygdbmi for internal communication to different analysis targets.
 - Know of another project?
 Create a PR and add it here.